• Home

 Educational Curriculum

-The curriculum for the Cardiology Fellowship Program is a three-year ACGME accredited training program.
-Some may use the fellowship to begin an academic career or to combine an academic setting with private practice.
-There are 12 fellows in the program, with responsibilities distributed according to the level of experience.
-Approximately, one-half of the fellow’s time is spent in patient care responsibilities.
+• The curriculum for the Cardiology Fellowship Program is a three-year ACGME-accredited training program.
+There are 15 fellows in the program, with responsibilities distributed according to their level of experience.

-The cardiology fellow spends at least two month-long rotations during the three-year fellowship in the following areas: Coronary Care Unit; inpatient consultation services; outpatient consultations; clinical research; electrophysiology; echocardiography; heart failure; catheterization laboratory; exercise stress physiology; and nuclear cardiology.
-Fellows participate in research projects with any of the fulltime faculty members in the division.
+The cardiology fellow spends at least two month-long rotations during the three-year fellowship in the following areas: Cardiac Critical Care Unit; inpatient consultation services; outpatient consultations; electrophysiology; echocardiography; advanced heart failure; catheterization laboratory; exercise stress physiology; and nuclear cardiology.
+Fellows participate in research projects with any of the full-time faculty members in the division.

 The cornerstone of the clinical training at Rutgers Robert Wood Johnson University Hospital is the cardiac consult service, which exposes fellows to a diverse and complex patient population.
 Fellows serve as the primary decision maker for complex valve disease, heart failure, acute coronary syndromes, arrhythmias and other cardiac conditions, with oversight by attending faculty.
 There is continuity of many inpatients to the outpatient setting where fellows can continue to participate in their care by directly seeing them in their own fellow’s clinic.
 The consult service also provides cardiology fellows with opportunities for teaching both medical residents and medical students on bedside rounds.
 The consult service serves as a robust learning experience that is core to the clinical training of our fellows.